fdabl/fdabl.github.io/_posts/2020-07-22-Corona-Party.md

 We have dealt with the first complication, but a second one immediately follows: how do we get from the *reported* number of infections to the *true* number of infections?
 One can estimate the true number of infections using models, or by empirically estimating the seroprevalence in the population, that is, the proportion of people who have developed antibodies.

 Using the first approach, Flaxman et al. ([2020](https://www.nature.com/articles/s41586-020-2405-7)) estimate the total percentage of the population that has been infected --- the *attack rate* --- across $11$ European countries as of May $4^{\text{th}}$.
 The Netherlands was, unfortunately, not included in these estimates, and so we focus on Spain and the UK.
 For these countries the estimated true attack rates were $5.50\%$ and $5.10\%$, respectively.
 Given the population of these countries and the cumulative number of reported infections, we can compute the *reported* attack rate.
-Relating this to the estimate of the *true* attack rate gives us an indication of the extent that the report undercounts the actual infections; the code below calculates this for the three countries.
+Relating this to the estimate of the *true* attack rate gives us an indication of the extent that the report undercounts the actual infections; the code below calculates this for Spain and the UK.

 {% highlight r %}